aditya123473892/wagtail/StreamField-blocks-API.md

 Because the definition `ShoppingListBlock(classname='polkadot')` is not very usable in isolation without that extra context, this object is essentially just a mundane bundle of properties.
 This is referred to as a 'block options' object.
 The constructor for this object can take whatever args/kwargs it likes - Wagtail does not impose any restrictions here.

 The logic within wagtailadmin (or, to be exact, the parent StreamField) will then take care of building a block factory object based on these options and the relevant context information.
-This will be done with
+This will be done with the following call:

     ShoppingListFactory(block_options, name='shopping_list', definition_prefix='def-content-shopping_list')